e200/MakeAccessible/readme.md

 - Makes tests really easy.
 - Works for both private and protected members.
 - Don't require write fake classes or methods for each test.
-- Encourages the usege of encapsulation in projects providing a more isolated and flexible environment.
+- Encourages the usage of encapsulation in projects providing a more isolated and flexible environment.

 ##### Cons:
 - :sweat_smile:

 ## Features
+- Call inaccessible methods.
 - Get values from inaccessible properties.
 - Set values into inaccessible properties.
-- Call inaccessible methods.

-##### Coming soon:

 - Instantiate classes with inaccessible constructors (Singletons).
-- Clone classes that are protected from clones.

-## Best pratices
+## Best practices

-We highly recomend the use of this package for tests purposes only.
+We highly recommend the use of this package for tests purposes only.

-Avoid use this package to gain access to encapsulated classes, since it's like break the door of someone's house that doesn't want you to get inside.
+Avoid use this package to gain access to encapsulated classes, since it's like break the door of someone's house that does'nt want you to get inside.

 If you're **testing** the same class the same way, we recommend create a function `getAccessibleInstance()` at the bottom of your **test** class and there you make the instantiation, mocks, everything you need to instantiate the class you need to **test**: